JPRibeiroXx/roi-coordinates-distance-tools/README.md

 This project aims to facilitate the extraction of coordinates from rectangular ROIs and compute the minimum distance between a set of points and the perimeter of the rectangular ROIs.
 The workflow is split between two components: a Python script and a Fiji macro.

-- **Python Script**: Reads Excel files containing the ROIs and point coordinates, calculates the minimum Euclidean distance from each point to the perimeter of the rectangles, and stores the results.
+- **Python Script**: Reads CSV files containing the ROIs and point coordinates, calculates the minimum Euclidean distance from each point to the perimeter of the rectangles, and outputs the results in a new CSV file.
 - **Fiji Macro**: Takes selected rectangular ROIs in ImageJ or Fiji and converts them into corner coordinates for further processing.

 ## Python Script